montbaga/RTG/README.md

 # RTG
-This repository is only for RTG training on Git
+This repository is only for RTG training on Git Olesya